Graylog2/se-poc-docs/src/On Prem POC/RHEL9/installing opensearch.md

 ```

-For Alma 9 and Rocky 9 only:
+For Alma 9, Rocky 9, RHEL 9 (and any other RHEL 9 based distro) only:
 ```sh
 # disable repo GPG check.
 This is required because the repo is signed with an outdated SHA-1 key which has been deprecated in RHEL9 linix distros.
 sudo sed -i "s/^gpgcheck=.*/gpgcheck=0/g" /etc/yum.repos.d/opensearch-2.x.repo

 ```

-For Alma 8 only:
+For RHEL 8 based distros only:
 ```sh
 # Import the public GNU Privacy Guard (GPG) key.
 This key verifies that your OpenSearch instance is signed.
 sudo rpm --import https://artifacts.opensearch.org/publickeys/opensearch.pgp